7 Sneaky Holiday Savings Tips

-Sign up for websites like PriceBlink, as well as your favorite retailers’ websites, to get alerts and emails about sales and specials.
+Google and Amazon are where it’s at when comparing prices, and most retailers will price match if you find the item for a lower price from a competitor, including online retailers.
 Retailer won’t give you a price adjustment?
 Use your credit card to make the purchase and your credit card issuer may honor the adjustment for you.
 Credit card companies like Citibank, Discover and MasterCard offer this service for card holders.

 New to You

 Buying slightly used items will not only reduce your carbon footprint but it will reduce the amount you spend for items that may be out of your budget.
 Websites and apps like Poshmark, Mercari, Letgo, Ebay and more will capitalize on your pennies and help reduce, reuse and recycle.

 There are websites out there being paid by major companies to pay you to shop online!
 Yes, it’s for real.
 Ebates is one of those websites and holiday shopping can really add up to major dollars.
 They give you a percentage back on every dollar you spend on retailers like Amazon, Ebay, JCPenny, Old Navy and many many more.
 They have even higher percentages during the holiday months so go sign up now and get paid to shop.